 Caroline Gill won 1st Prize in the Petra Kenney Poetry Competition (gen. section) in 2007.
 Her poem, Preseli Blue, featured on BBC Poetry Please from the Guardian Hay Festival 2008.
 Poems published in UK, India, Romania & USA.
-Home: Swansea.
+Home: Ipswich.

 Who hears the bells of Rhymney as they toll?

 There are no drams to draw along the tracks:

 the empty tarmac waits for laden trucks,

 but hollows in the hillside tell their tale.